OSS-MLOPS-PLATFORM/oss-mlops-platform/README.md

-# Silo AI MLOps Platform
+# OSS MLOps Platform

-Welcome to the Silo AI MLOps Platform, a comprehensive suite designed to streamline your machine learning operations from experimentation to deployment.
+Welcome to the OSS MLOps Platform, a comprehensive suite designed to streamline your machine learning operations from experimentation to deployment.

 ![siloai-iml4e-logos.png](resources/img/siloai-iml4e-logos.png)